ZBcheng/ollama-native/README.md

 - ✅ Provide access to the core [Ollama API][ollama-api-doc] functions for interacting with models.
 - ❌ The project does not include any business-specific functionality like _**chat with history**_.

+> [!TIP]
-For users who need features like chat with history, these functionalities can be implemented at the business layer of your application ([chat-with-history-example][chat-with-history]).
+> For users who need features like chat with history, these functionalities can be implemented at the business layer of your application ([chat-with-history-example][chat-with-history]).
 Alternatively, you may choose to use other Ollama SDKs that provide these higher-level features.

 ## APIs 📝
 - [x] Generate a completion